 Introduction and context

 The Victorian government school system aims to be inclusive and support the needs of all students, regardless of background or circumstance.
 This means promoting a safe and positive learning environment where all students can reach their learning potential.
 The primary focus is on ensuring that every student receives high quality learning experiences and wellbeing support through mainstream schooling.

 It is acknowledged that for a small number of students, a highly flexible and individualised learning environment, coupled with more intensive wellbeing support and evidence based interventions, can increase engagement and learning outcomes.

-Flexible learning options (FLOs) play an important role in complementing the work of schools to ensure that the system continues to support these students, and provide them with access to a high quality education.
+FLOs play an important role in complementing the work of schools to ensure that the system continues to support these students and provide them with access to a high-quality education.
 FLOs are not considered a separate education sector in Victoria and operate within the frameworks and policies of Victorian government schools.
 They are offered as part of a continuum of support where a targeted, intensive intervention is required to respond to behavioural, therapeutic and learning needs of a child and young person at a particular time in their educational journey.

 Children and young people should be attending FLOs only in instances where their needs are not currently being met in mainstream school, and where in-school strategies (such as access to specialist services and classroom differentiation) are unsuitable, unavailable and/or have proven to be ineffective at the current time.
 In most cases, FLOs should be considered as short to medium term arrangements and retain a strong focus on supporting a student’s pathway back into mainstream school, or onto further education or training.

 These Mandatory Guidelines and Procedures apply to all FLOs that are hosted or administered by a registered Victorian government school.
 A FLO is defined as an educational setting that primarily supports students that are at-risk of disengaging from education, or those that have already disengaged from education.
 Students may be considered 'at-risk' of disengaging based on: